-Named after the French Guiana city of Cayenne, cayenne pepper plants are related to bell peppers, jalapenos and other peppers with just a touch more heat than the latter.
-On the Scoville scale, cayenne pepper is rated at 30,000-50,000 units, so spicy but not so much it will knock your socks off.
+Want to add a little spice to your life?
+Try growing cayenne peppers (Capsicum annuum 'Cayenne').
+Cayenne pepper plants are also known as guinea spice, cow horn peppers, aleva or bird peppers, but are more commonly referred to as red pepper in its powdered form, used to flavor food in a variety of cuisines and medicinally.
+Named after the French Guiana city of Cayenne, cayenne pepper plants are related to bell peppers, jalapenos, and other peppers with just a touch more heat than the latter.
+On the Scoville scale, cayenne pepper is rated at 30,000-50,000 units -- spicy, but not so much it will knock your socks off.
 This Capsicum genus is in the nightshade family of Solanaceae.

 How to Grow Cayenne Pepper Plants